grdddj/done-for-today/plan.md

 # Tomorrow

-Vertically centering the content

-Supported coins for TR
+Supported coins for TR - verify that coins are there only once in the final binary

+Vertically centering the content - investigate it more deeply

+TR - internal error screen

 ---